ShreyaKapoor18/biomed_images_metadb/README.md

 <img src="https://github.com/ShreyaKapoor18/ProgrammingProject05/blob/master/pipline.png" width="70%">

-This project was implemented for the course Programming Lab II, in the winter semester of 2019-2020 as a part of Msc Life Science Informatics Curriculum.
+This project was implemented for the course Programming Lab II, in the winter semester 2019-2020 as a part of Msc Life Science Informatics curriculum.

 ## Host Institution
-Bonn Aachen International Center for Information Technology <br>
+Bonn Aachen International Center for Information Technology, Bonn, Germany. <br>

 ## Running the Application
 Run the following directories in a Sequential order: <br>